CryptoLabCAU/One-Pass-PSI-from-Pairings/README.md

-# Efficient One-Round Private Set Intersection using Pairings with Offline Preprocessing
+# Efficient One-Pass Private Set Intersection from Pairings with Offline Preprocessing
-This project implements an efficient one-round private set intersection using pairings with offline preprocessing
+This project implements an efficient one-pass private set intersection from pairings with offline preprocessing

 ## Required Libraries
 Before building the project, ensure the following libraries are installed: